 - In the last 5 years, 87% of Millennial workers took on management roles, compared with 38% of GenX and 19% of Baby Boomers.
 [EY]

 - 5 out of 6 Millennials connect with companies on social media networks.
 [SDL]

 - 62% of Millennials say that if a brand engages with them on social networks, they are likely to become a loyal customer.
 [Forbes]

-- 33% of Millennials rely mostly on blogs before making a purchase.
+- 33% of Millennials rely mostly on blogs and influencers before making a purchase.
 [Forbes]

 - 56% of Millennials would share their location with companies to receive coupons or deals for nearby businesses.